lovehifi/lmsbub9/README.md

 2./ Change config
 >
-> Use WinSCP edit config (or nano edit) to change: username, password, and connect URL (Your Nas, Server... like http://yourserver:58050) in this file:
+> Use WinSCP edit config (or nano edit) to change: username, password, and connect URL (Your Nas, Server http://yourserver:58050) in this file:
 > /srv/http/bub/config.inc.php
 >
 -----------------